blinkybool/web/_posts/2024-07-11-Stream-Intro.md

 -- call `clean(cleanup)`
 ```

-Now we have some simple components here that we can extract into reusable library functions,
-such as `attributeOf` and `propertyOf` (a generalisation of `characterStream`).
-However what is the best way to decompose/understand the creation of `damageStream`
-from `characterStream` via `damageStreamStream`?
+Now we have some simple components here that we can extract into reusable library functions, such as `attributeOf` and `propertyOf` (a generalisation of `characterStream`).
+What is the best way to decompose/understand the creation of `damageStream` from `characterStream` via `damageStreamStream`?

-The answer is `switchMap(fn)(characterStream)`, where `fn` maps characters to damage streams.
-Internally, `switchMap` maps the emitted characters to damage streams, and uses `switchAll`
-to emit from the latest damage stream.
+The answer is `switchMap(fn)(characterStream)`, where `fn` maps characters to damage streams (or `nilOnce`).
+Internally, `switchMap` maps the emitted characters to damage streams, and uses `switchAll` to emit from the latest damage stream.

 ```lua
 local function switchAll<T...>(stream: Stream<Stream<T...>>): Stream<T...>